SonyaNadesan/Forum-Web-App-2020/README.md

 6) JavaScript: Fetch API, Closures, Minification
 7) CMS Development using EpiServer (this project will not be using EpiServer nor other CMS)

+....I then joined global cybersecurity company, Mimecast where I was working on EpiServer projects, and after a year joined global investment bank, Jefferies where I learnt Angular/TypeScript

 ...and what I have learnt during my spare time!

 Taking a break from this project but looking forward to re-doing JavaScript code!